ats-lang/ats-lang.github.io/SCRIPT/README.md

 *       app-emacs/ats2-mode           -- install ats2-mode and optionally also install flymake

-You can have multiple versions of ATS2 and ATS2-contrib installed simultaneously, using eselect or settings of PATSHOME and/or PATSHOMERELOC to control which versions are used.
+You can have multiple versions of ATS2 and ATS2-contrib installed simultaneously, using eselect or settings of PATSHOME and/or PATSCONTRIB to control which versions are used.
 The ATS2 and ATS2-contrib versions are controlled independently.
 (I thought this better than trying to impose version-matching constraints.)